eps1lon/material-ui/docs/src/pages/style/typography/typography.md

 In some cases the deprecation warnings can break your test suite which might be inconvenient.
 In those cases you can set the environment variable `MUI_SUPPRESS_DEPRECATION_WARNINGS` to a truthy value.
-Passing `ignoreDeprecationWarnings: true` to the typography options in `createMuiTheme` is equivalent.
+Passing `suppressDeprecationWarnings: true` to the typography options in `createMuiTheme` is equivalent.